savojard/sb4er-paper/paper.md

 ![Concept map for primary analysis of pathogen genome sequence.](./sbmap1.png)

-he first concept map (Figure 1) describes the basic steps for genome assembly starting from NGS data, gene prediction and functional/structural annotation of encoded proteins.
+he first concept map (Figure 1) describes the basic steps for genome assembly starting from next generation sequencing (NGS) data, gene prediction and functional/structural annotation of encoded proteins.
 Thus, starting from the raw nucleic acid sequence, the concept map firstly include canonical pre-processing steps such as quality check and trimming, then genome assembly, to obtain a genome report.
 The genome obtained may be deposited in specialized databases.
 In this